.300 Win Mag Rifle on the range

 Kinetic Energy

-All bullets, once fired, carry kinetic energy that is generated by the force of the gunpowder being ignited and the weight of the bullet which is basic physics you learned in school.
-On impact, this kinetic energy is transferred to the target where it causes damage to surrounding tissue and organs.
+Every bullet, upon firing, carries kinetic energy generated by the ignition of the gunpowder and the bullet’s weight—a basic principle of physics.
+Upon impact, this kinetic energy is transferred to the target, causing damage to tissues and organs.

 This sub-category is going to cater more towards those looking for a hunting cartridge, but if you’re going to buy a rifle chambered for one of these cartridges, then there is no harm in understanding as much as you can about each.